jamchamb/spooped/README.md

 #### Testers/Judges
 To install the app, get the `app/build/outputs/apk/app-debug.apk` file and install it on your phone.
-Either use `adb install` or download it from your phone and open it there.
+Either use `adb install -r app-debug.apk` while your phone is plugged in by USB, or download it in a browswer on your phone and open it there.
 You will need to change security settings to allow app installs like this.
+Look for the "Unknown Sources" checkbox under Security.